sarapojaku/Fun_Quiz/README.md

 Credits

-Created by [Your Name] – a fun project to practice frontend development skills.
+Created by Sara Pojaku – a fun project to practice frontend development skills.